oneeve8/kobble-data/content/kobbleprojectstodo.md

 ## To Do
 ***

-Upload videos to Kobble YouTube (need password)
+Upload video

-Finish 2nd Tutorial Video
+Finish 3rd Tutorial Video

 Write Narrative